Links to other sites concerned with Aboriginal deaths in police or prison custody.

 John Pat

-Some articles on the John Pat case:
+Some articles on the John Pat case appear in back copies of the Green Left Weekly.

 The Alternative Law Journal has an article by Jeannine Purdy called ‘Royal commissions and omissions.
 The Royal Commission into Aboriginal Deaths in Custody and the death of John Pat’.
 (Alternative Law Journal, vol. 17, no. 1, Feb 1992, pp. 32–33) which is available from the ALJ (AU$8.80).